Compostable, Recyclable Packaging

 - Every 4 weeks we’ll send you a free returns label along with your order.
 If you don’t happen to receive your label, you can download one here.

-- Once your box is full of 4 deliveries worth of liners and ice packs, seal it and apply your returns label.
+- Once your box is full of 4 weeks’ worth of liners, seal it and apply your returns label.

 - Drop your box off at your nearest DPD Pickup Shop and it’ll make its way back to us.
 Find your nearest drop-off here.

 If you’re unable to return your packaging to us, there are many inventive ways to reuse the wool and ice packs.
 Some of our favourites include wrapping soft fruit plants in your veg patch, keeping rabbit hutches cosy, stopping your windscreen from frosting or stuffing pillows and quilts.